Meet Our Team

 Ronke Akintan

-Ronke is a recent Law graduate and currently serves as the Student Union President at the University of Worcester.
-A passionate advocate for people’s rights, her journey toward becoming a Barrister reflects her strong commitment to justice and equality.
-She is set to begin her Bar course in 2026 as part of her goal to contribute meaningfully to the legal profession.
+Ronke is a Law graduate and the current Student Union President at the University of Worcester.
+Passionate about justice and equality, Ronke is working towards becoming a Barrister and plans to begin her Bar course in 2026.

 -